Describe your Herky in detail. Focus on the visual aspects of your Herky.

 What kinds of appeals does the Herky use (pathos, logos, kairos, ethos)?
 The Herky statue does not have to employ all of them.
 What specific emotions does it aim to inspire?
 Does the Herky reflect or respond to a specific cultural moment or public sentiment?
 What credibility/authority does the Herky possess based on its creator, or its associations?

 What kinds of values does the Herky communicate?
-Does it aim to inspire us to act in response to other social or environmental issues, does it encourage us to feel school spirit, does it highlight the value of an institution?
+Does it aim to inspire us to act in response to other social or environmental issues, does it encourage us to feel school spirit, does it highlight the value of a particular institution?
 How does your Herky aim to change your mood, mind, willingness to act?